 Phone: 07584 885 526

-These are challenging times for students and I am looking forward to contributing to the Careers Team, ensuring Cardiff Met students are equipped with the specific skills required to secure their ideal job to build their future career.
+These are challenging times for students and graduates.
+I am looking forward to contributing to the Careers Team, ensuring Cardiff Met students and graduates receive as much support as possible to secure their ideal job to build their future career.

 Ross Collins - Marketing & Events Assistant